Home Children & young people Supported Independent Living

 Most Australians don't leave home until they are 24.
 This gives them plenty of time to access the financial, emotional and practical support needed to learn and develop their independence.
 But young people who experience out-of-home care often transition to independence much earlier than this.

-CASPA's semi-independent living program helps prepare young people for independence while living in supported accommodation.
+CASPA's Supported Independent Living, or SIL, program helps prepare young people for independence while living in supported accommodation.
 Whilst there, they are equipped and empowered with the skills they need to thrive beyond care as adults.

 A variety of accommodation to suit a variety of needs